Peperomia caperata ‘Rosso’ is a true compact star.

 That being said, if you’re a succulent fan and already have some cacti/succulent potting mix to hand – you could probably get away with it if you were to add some coco coir to the blend.

 Being of tropical origins, Peperomia Rosso thrives in warm temperatures and humid conditions.

 Though, I find it’s very forgiving and isn’t going to complain if you’re providing these at the lower ranges.
-Typical household conditions is usually just fine.
+Typical household conditions are usually just fine.

 Anything from 65-77°F (18-25°C) and 50-80% humidity will work a treat.

 They can start to suffer if exposed to cold temperatures and drafts, so if you’re feeling a chill you can be sure your plant is too.

 When it comes to growth… well, you can’t expect much of it – that’s kind of the point!